An Investigation of Stabilization Scaling in Finite-Strain Virtual Element Methods for Hyperelasticity: Numerical experiments

 \subsection{Cook's membrane}

-Cook's membrane is a standard benchmark for testing finite element formulations under large deformation and shear-dominated loading.
-The problem consists of a tapered cantilever panel subject to a uniform shear traction on its free edge.
-The geometry, illustrated in Figure~\ref{fig:cooks_membrane_geometry}, is defined by four corners points (in consistent length units) as in \cite{Wriggers2017}:
+Cook's membrane is a standard benchmark for finite element formulations under large deformation and shear-dominated loading.
+The problem consists of a tapered cantilever panel subjected to a uniform shear traction on its free edge.
+The geometry, illustrated in Figure~\ref{fig:cooks_membrane_geometry}, is defined by the four corner points (in consistent length units) as in \cite{Wriggers2017}:

 The panel width is 48, and the height varies from 44 on the left edge to 16 on the right edge, producing a skewed quadrilateral with non-parallel edges.